 In order to receive funding from the Internet Society Foundation, all applicant organizations applying must meet the following three (3) requirements:

-- Be a legally registered 501(c)(3) OR equivalent.
-(Before awarding funds to any organization, the Foundation will verify this equivalency)
+- Be a legally registered 501(c)(3) OR (Before awarding funds to any organization, the Foundation will verify this equivalency)

 - Possess alignment with the purposes and activities of Internet Society (ISOC), the Foundation’s supported organization